johnoltman65/commerce_migrate/modules/csv_example/README.md

 Prepare migration yml file
 --------------------------
+* The Migrate Source CSV documentation provides details on how to configure the CSV source plugin See https://www.drupal.org/node/2574707.
 * The migration yml files are examples only and are designed to work with the test fixture.
 However, import_taxonomy, import_attribute and import_image will require less modification than the other migrations.